Hwichang/Contact-adjusted-immunity-levels-against-COVID-19-in-South-Korea/readme.md

 where *r<sub>i</sub>* is the proportion immune in age group *i*.

-Here, we included both vaccinated and infected individuals in age group  as immune (*r<sub>i</sub>* ).
+Here, we included both vaccinated and infected individuals in age group *i* as immune (*r<sub>i</sub>* ).
 We could only include population who received one dose of COVID-19 vaccine, and assume 86% of vaccine efficacy for Astrazeneca vaccine and 89.7% efficacy for Pfizer vaccine according to the KDCA report.
 For those who have been infected by COVID-19, we regard they acquired 100% of immunity.

 We tried to capture the changes of contact patterns as a result of social distancing measures, and much detailed method could be found in the manuscript “COVID-19 Vaccine Prioritisation in Japan and South Korea” (doi: https://doi.org/10.1101/2021.04.16.21255649).